Once upon a time in Richmond, VA...

 FALL OF THE HOUSE OF SNOW

 The House of Snow family in 1984 at “Introducing the Snow Family” at The Bachelor’s Mill in Washington.
-Housemother Christmas Snow surrounded by her “snowflakes,” clockwise from bottom right, April Snow; Autumn Snow; Sheniqua Snow; Jay Snow; Victoria Snow, the current house mother; and Zaviara Snow.
+Housemother Christmas Snow surrounded by her “snowflakes,” clockwise from bottom right, April Snow; Autumn Snow; Shinequa Snow; Jay Snow; Victoria C. Snow, and Zaviara Snow.

 Like many of the people who came of age in the 80s, I could not imagine the impact the newly dubbed “Gay Cancer” would have on my life, my town and eventually the world.
 By the time my son’s godfather, John Bryant, Jr., succumbed to the disease in 1996, HIV/AIDS had become rampant and the casualties weren't just the people filling up the graveyards.
 John was always good for a quirky story and during his last days, he shared with me a nugget of a story -- after a hard night of partying, he woke up in a house full of drag queens.
 As I watched gay venues in Richmond became depressingly empty and the glittery men who used to fill them wither away, John’s story inspired me to give these men, who were being demonized and pushed to the margins, a name and a voice.